levibostian/cathy/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

+# Contributing

+## Development setup

+- `npm install`
+- Write your code.
+- Run tests to test your code works.

+## Run tests

+Tests for this project perform real HTTP requests against the GitHub API.
+Being a small project that doesn't require constant development, this is ok at this time to do.

+This means that in order to run tests on your local development environment, you need to follow these steps:

+- Create a personal GitHub access token that the tests will run against that user.
+- Create a `.env` file: `cp .env.example .env`
+- Modify `.env` with your own access tokens.
+- `npm test` to run tests.

 # Credits

-* Thank you to [this project](https://github.com/marocchino/sticky-pull-request-comment) for the inspiration behind this project.
+- Thank you to [this project](https://github.com/marocchino/sticky-pull-request-comment) for the inspiration behind this project.
 I loved the project, but wanted to add the functionality to my own GitHub Actions which was the original inspiration of this project.